-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO

-Payments are included in the SCT for beef and veal.
-Co-financed from federal and regional budgets.
+Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO Payments are included in the SCT for beef and veal.

 Establishment of permanent crop plantations - per hectare payment for establishment of permanent crop plantations.
 Starting from 2017, this support is integrated in the "Support for regional programmes for development of the agro-industrial complex" (so-called Unified Payment) and is not shown separately.
 Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the GCT for other crops.